Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Fried Cabbage And Sausage – A similar recipe, but has sausage added to make it a one pan meal.
 You could also pair this cabbage with air fryer sausage for a quick and easy cabbage and sausage meal.

 - Sauteed Cabbage And Onions – Saute thinly sliced onions for a couple of minutes before adding cabbage to the pan, then proceed with the recipe as written.

 - Sauteed Cabbage With Bacon – Follow my Southern fried cabbage recipe.

 - Asian Sauteed Cabbage – Use soy sauce or coconut aminos in place of the balsamic vinegar.
 You can also add some toasted sesame oil at the end (don’t saute with it, as it will burn) and/or a sprinkle of sesame seeds.

 - Spicy Sauteed Cabbage – Add a little sprinkle of cayenne pepper, crushed red pepper flakes, or even a drizzle of sriracha.

 - Store: Keep sauteed cabbage in an airtight container in the refrigerator for 3-4 days.

 - Reheat: Heat cabbage in the microwave or a hot skillet, until warm.

 - Freeze: Sauteed cabbage can be frozen for 2-3 months.
 Thaw before reheating.

 What To Serve With Sauteed Cabbage

 - Steak – Try this sauteed vegetable with sirloin steak, New York strip, or even filet mignon or ribeye steak if you want to be fancy.

 - Chicken – Pan seared chicken breast or baked chicken legs are simple and delicious, but boneless chicken thighs in the air fryer are even faster!
 For a crowd, make a whole roasted chicken.

-- Fish – Healthy sauteed cabbage is a great side for grilled salmon, baked cod, grilled cod, or halibut.
+- Fish – Healthy sauteed cabbage is a great side for grilled salmon, baked cod, grilled cod, or my best halibut recipe.

 - Pork Chops – You can make pork chops in an air fryer or bake pork chops in the oven.